jeguzzi/robomaster_ros/docs/robomaster_ros_modules/camera.rst

 640 x 360, 960 x 540 and 1280 x 720.
 Frame rate is 30 fps.
 Digital zoom can be selected
 with :ros:sub:`camera/config`.

 .. note::

+  To avoid streaming or decoding images or sounds when not needed, we expose the parameters ``camera.{audio|video}.<format>`` to control the activation of the different topics.
+They support the following values:

+  - 0: topic is not active, messages are not published,
+  - 1: topic is active, messages are published,
+  - 2: topic is active on-demand, messages published only when there is at least one subscriber; only supported from ROS 2 iron.

+  When no audio/video topic is active, the audio/video stream from the robot to the ROS driver is stopped.
+  As soon as one topic becomes active, the stream is resumed.

-  If you don't need audio or video, it is wisely to disable them.
+  If you don't need audio or video, it is wise to avoid activating the topics.
+In particular for raw images, this way you significantly reduce the required network bandwidth and CPU cycles.
-  In particular, network bandwidth consumption is largely reduced if `camera.video.enabled` is false, and CPU consumption may be also largely reduced if `camera.video.raw` is false.

 Parameters
 ----------